matrix-org/matrix-authentication-service/docs/setup/migration.md

 - Ability to import existing password hashes from Synapse
 - Ability to import existing sessions and devices
-- Ability to import existing access tokens
+- Ability to import existing access tokens linked to devices (ie not including short-lived admin puppeted access tokens)
 - Ability to import existing upstream IdP subject ID mappings
 - Provides a compatibility layer for legacy Matrix authentication

-If
 There will be tools to help with the migration process itself.
 But these aren't quite ready yet.

 ## Preparing for the migration